wp-plugins/nextgen-facebook/readme.txt

 * Added a new 'ngfb_shortcode' filter (Pro version) to modify shortcode attributes based on a content string (see the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) for information on shortcodes and filters).

 == Upgrade Notice ==

+= 6.6-dev1 =

+Custom Post/Page Settings now added to new custom post types as they are created.

 = 6.5 =